 It all began in 2006.

-The 101 households within a small ward in the village of Vengeri near Kozhikode, Kerala, were rattled when a survey of the homes in the locality revealed that seven people were battling cancer, five of whom were women.
+The 101 households of Vengeri ward in Kozhikode Corporation, Kerala, were rattled when a survey of the homes in the locality revealed that seven people were battling cancer, five of whom were women.
 The survey was conducted by the National Service Scheme (NSS) volunteers of Providence Women’s College.

 “For the longest time, movie theatres, radio stations, televisions, and public service advertisements informed us how smoking and drinking caused cancer.
 But none of these women were smokers or alcoholics.
 And for us, almost twelve years ago, the rising cancer cases were shocking,” recalls Reema, a resident of Vengeri.